 Additionally, some drives may arrive from the factory with degraded cells, which can cause an exponentially faster breakdown and cause the drive's early failure.

-Typically, the power consumption for an HDD is about 7%, while an SSD uses approximately 1% of the server’s power.
+Typically, the power consumption for an HDD is about 7 percent of the server's power vs an SSD which uses approximately 1 percent.

 SSD drives require less power and cooling than other types of storage media.
 Because of this, they produce less heat than a regular hard disk drive, which lowers the need for heat dissipation.
 HDD drives generate more heat due to the mechanical action of the disk.